crazy-max/diun/doc/providers/swarm.md

 ...
 ```

+## Provider configuration

+The Swarm provider configuration is a map of Docker Swarm clusters to watch with the following options available:

+* `endpoint`: Server address to connect to.
+Local if empty.
+* `api_version`: Overrides the client version with the specified one.
+* `tls_certs_path`: Path to load the TLS certificates from.
+* `tls_verify`: Controls whether client verifies the server's certificate chain and hostname (default: `true`).
+* `watch_by_default`: Enable watch by default.
+If false, services that don't have `diun.enable=true` label will be ignored (default: `false`).

-## Configuration
+## Docker labels

-In the same spirit as the [static provider](static.md), you can configure more finely the way to analyze the image of your service.
-But unlike the static provider, this is done via Docker labels:
+You can configure more finely the way to analyze the image of your service through Docker labels:

 * `diun.enable`: Set to true to enable image analysis of this container.
 Required if `watch_by_default` is disabled for this provider.
 * `diun.regopts_id`: Registry options ID from [`regopts`](../configuration.md#regopts) to use.